mad-lab-fau/mad-gui/docs/labels.rst

 descriptions.
 In our `exemplary video <https://www.youtube.com/watch?v=VWQKYRRRGVA&t=18s>`_, this is `{"stand": None, "walk": ["fast", "slow"], "jump": None}`.

 You can also pass several labels to the GUI.
-See the image below the code snippet to find out, what this example code would result in:
+See the image below the code snippet to find out, what kind of annotations can be created with these label classes:

 .. code-block:: python